Liriodendron tulipifera: Cultivars

 In the United Kingdom the species and its variegated cultivar 'Aureomarginatum' have both gained the Royal Horticultural Society's Award of Garden Merit.

 Liriodendron tulipifera has been introduced to many temperate parts of the world, at least as far north as Sykkylven, Norway and Arboretum Mustila, Finland.
 A few nurseries in Finland offer this species even though it is not fully hardy there and tends to be held to shrub form.

-It is occasionally cultivated in tropical highlands, as in Costa Rica and Colombia.
+It is occasionally cultivated in tropical highlands, as in Hawaii, Costa Rica and Colombia.
 In the latter nation it is a street tree at Bogotá.

 Honey

 Nectar is produced in the orange part of the flowers.
 The species is a significant honey plant in the eastern United States, yielding a dark reddish, fairly strong honey unsuitable for table honey but claimed to be favorably regarded by some bakers One 20-year-old tree produces enough nectar for 4 lb of honey.